TheGiddyLimit/astranauta.github.io/favicons_new/favicon design notes.md

 *MacBook Touch Bar Bookmark*

-**Not pictured, but updated:** Standalone app mode, Android splash screen
+**Not pictured, but updated:** Android splash screen, Windows Start Menu tiles, standalone app mode

-SVG designs was completed within Illustrator, and final sizes generated with Sketch.
+SVG designs were completed within Illustrator, and final sizes generated with Sketch.
 All source files have been included in a ZIP file [here](), with the changes detailed below for the curious. <!-- TODO insert link to zip file of source docs into link holder above -->

 ### Summary of Changes
 - The text has been resized within the app logo to give more spacing around edge.
 (Apple's "official" app icon design grid came in handy here.)
 Also, a *slight* gradient was applied to give it some nearly-imperceptible pop.